ssuraci/spring-boot-playground/Readme.md

 7. Edit hosts file

-Add the following line in hosts file adding minikube ip mapped to `playground.local`.
+Add the following line in hosts file adding minikube ip mapped to `playground-demo.local`.
 For example if minikube ip is `192.168.49.2`, add:

 ```
-192.168.49.2 playground.local
+192.168.49.2 playground-demo.local
 ```